- Dates: May 16 – 27, 2020

 Optional Machu Picchu Pre-Tour

 It is hard to come to Peru without visiting Machu Picchu.
-Our tour is focused on off-the-beaten-path villages and textiles and Machu Picchu is not on our schedule.
+Our tour is focused on off-the-beaten path villages and textiles and Machu Picchu is not on our schedule.
 If you’d like to visit it, we suggest you coordinate the visit through our trusted travel partners in Peru.
-There are 1 day, 2 day and 5-day options.
-Click here to learn more (https://www.apus-peru.com/excursions/tours-of-machu-picchu).
-Our recommendation is to visit Machu Picchu before the main tour.
-Because it is at a lower elevation than everywhere else we’ll be visiting (7,970’) it is a great place to begin adjusting to Andean altitudes.
+Contact us to learn more.

 11 Breakfasts, 10 Lunches, 5 Dinners